-7. Next add an entry under “Redirect URI”, this should be your server FQDN followed by “/users/auth/azure_ad” (eg. https://[your server FQDN]/users/auth/azure_ad/callback).
+7. Next add an entry under “Redirect URI”, first select "Web" from the dropdown.
+The URI should be your server FQDN followed by “/users/auth/azure_ad/callback” (eg. https://[your server FQDN]/users/auth/azure_ad/callback).
 Click “Register”.

 8. Your application that will facilitate the single sign-on with NetBeez has been created and you should now see it under “Enterprise applications”.
 Click on the application.

 9. Under “Single sign-on” located in the left navigation sidebar you should see some content about “OpenID Connect”, in that content, there is a link that should match the name you gave your application.
 Click that link.

 10. You should now see some information about the application you created.
 In order to configure the NetBeez Azure AD setting, you will need the Application (client) ID and Directory (tenant) ID under the “Essentials” section.